 Many businesses that take bookings already have systems for recording their attendees - including restaurants, hotels, and hair salons.
 If you do not already do this, you should do so to help fight the virus.
 We have worked with industry and relevant bodies to design a system in line with data protection legislation, details of which can be found here.

 2. Who should go to work

-Objective: That those working on the event site are kept to the minimum necessary to deliver a safe event.
+Objective: Event organisers should ensure that those working on the event site are safe and are kept to the minimum necessary to deliver a safe event.